apache/spark/docs/ml-collaborative-filtering.md

 Spark allows users to set the `coldStartStrategy` parameter to `drop` in order to drop any rows in the `DataFrame` of predictions that contain `NaN` values.
-The resulting evaluation metric will then be computed over the non-`NaN` data and will be valid.
+The evaluation metric will then be computed over the non-`NaN` data and will be valid.
-This is illustrated in the example below.
+Usage of this parameter is illustrated in the example below.

+**Note:** currently the supported cold start strategies are `nan` (the default behavior mentioned above) and `drop`.
+Further strategies may be supported in future versions.

 **Examples**